bird-house/flyingpigeon/docs/source/descriptions/sdm.rst

   * fetching selected data (GBIF zip file) and climate model data.
   * extraction of GBIF Data
-  * based on GBIF Data coordinates a presents/absence mask is generated
+  * based on GBIF data coordinates, a presence/absence mask is generated
   * calculation of selected climate indices in appropriate time aggregations
   * calculation of mean values of climate indices for the given reference period
-  * statistical training (GAM) based on presents / absence maks and climate indices of reference period
+  * statistical training (GAM) based on presence/absence mask and climate indices of reference period
-  * prediction of favourability based on traind GAM and projected as yearly timeseries for the whole proided time series
+  * prediction of favourability based on trained GAM and projected as yearly timeseries for the provided time series
   * plotting information and storing netCDF files in archive files (tar or zip)